 Best Project Zomboid Base Layout

-A "best layout" depends on whether you're running default sandbox, Apocalypse, or the harder mods, but four principles hold across all of them: corner placement, double walls on the threat side, generator coverage, and a single funnel you can defend.
+A “best layout” depends on whether you're running default sandbox, Apocalypse, or harder mods, but the same principles hold across all of them: pick a defensible location, zone the interior so functions don't collide, double up the walls on the threat side, collect your own water, cover the base with a generator, and leave a single funnel you can actually defend.
+Get those right and the base survives raid waves on its own merits.

-Picking a structure with two outside walls flush against the map edge eliminates two attack faces.
-The classic example is a corner house in Muldraugh on the north or west side of town, but rural cabins on the map border work too.
+Before you lay a single wall, choose well.
+A corner structure with two outside walls flush against the map edge eliminates two of the four attack faces outright.
+The classic pick is a corner house on the north or west side of town in Muldraugh, but rural cabins and farmhouses on the map border work even better — fewer roads nearby means fewer wandering zombies and quieter nights.
+Weigh proximity to loot (towns, warehouses) against safety; many players raid a town from a nearby rural base rather than living in the middle of it.

 Double walls on the threat side

-Zombies attack the closest tile.
-Two metal sheet walls back-to-back double the time-to-breach without doubling resource cost — the second wall doesn't take damage until the first falls, and you can rebuild the outer one between waves while the inner one holds.
+Zombies attack the closest tile, so two metal sheet walls back-to-back roughly double the time-to-breach without doubling the danger — the second wall takes no damage until the first falls, and you can rebuild the outer one between waves while the inner one holds.
+You only need this doubling on the face that actually faces traffic; the map-edge sides and quiet backs can stay single.
+Upgrade walls from wood to metal as your Carpentry and Metalworking skills come up.

 Generator coverage